sdt/Log-Any-Plugin/README.md

     $log->warning('Now this is too');

-### Log::Any::Plugin::PreprocessArgs
+### Log::Any::Plugin::Stringify

-The PreprocessArgs plugin allows pre-processing of the logging arguments before they reach the adapter.
+The Stringify plugin allows pre-processing of the logging arguments before they reach the adapter, so that an arbitrary list of arguments can be combined into a single string.

 #### Application setup